Home > Services > Commercial Lease Renewal

 Medical renewals often involve:

-• Specialized build-out and plumbing
+• Specialized build-out and plumbing infrastructure

-• Power and equipment requirements
+• Power capacity and equipment requirements

-• Sound attenuation and privacy considerations
+• Sound attenuation and patient privacy considerations

-• Long-term operational stability
+• Long-term operational stability and location dependency

 Medical tenants frequently underestimate their leverage in renewal negotiations.